ART DOLLS

 The sculpture

-The creation of the heads constitutes an essential step in the process of creating these unique pieces.
-The artists, with their know-how, bring expressive faces to life by carefully sculpting every detail.
-They use various materials such as polymer clay, resin or clay, employing modeling or molding techniques to obtain precise features.
-This step requires particular attention to detail and artistic sensitivity to capture the essence and personality of each face.
-Then, the head sculpts are hand painted to add subtle details, like eyes, eyebrows and lips, giving them a vibrant look.
+The creation of the heads is an essential step in the process of crafting these unique pieces.
+The artists, with their expertise, bring expressive faces to life by meticulously sculpting every detail.
+They use various materials such as polymer clay, resin, or clay, employing modeling or molding techniques to achieve precise features.
+This stage demands meticulous attention to detail and a particular artistic sensibility to capture the essence and personality of each face.
+The sculpted heads are then hand-painted to add subtle details, such as eyes, eyebrows, and lips, giving them a lifelike expression.

 The eyes